HannaLAguilar/Deep/README.md

 1. [Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis): implements a neural network that is able to classify a review into negative or positive.

-implements a neural network that is able to classify a review into negative or positive

 2. [Predicting bike sharing](https://github.com/HannaLAguilar/Predicting_bike_sharing): using a scratch neural networks to predict the number of bikeshare users on given day.

 3. [Dog breed classifier](https://github.com/HannaLAguilar/Dog-_Identification_CNN): implement an image classifier for dog breeds using CNN.